slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
+> *"Patience is also a form of action."
+-- Auguste Rodin*

+> *"Rising early makes the road short."
+"The seed of all evil is lazyness."
+-- Proverbs*
+- keep earning your title, or it expires. -- derek sivers

 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.